Boardgame.io React Client Workaround

 Conclusion

-If I’m starting a new turn-based single player game today, I’ll probably just copy some of their client side code as the framework in stead of using it direcly.
-The code base is relatively unmaintained and some code is just too old like the class based React client.
+If I were starting a new turn-based single-player game today, I would probably just copy some of their client-side code as the framework instead of using it directly.
+The codebase is relatively unmaintained, and some parts are outdated, like the class-based React client.